 New Jersey passed the Lampitt Bill in September 2007 regarding transfer from New Jersey community colleges to New Jersey four-year public colleges.
 The law provides for transfer of up to 60-64 credits for AA and AS degree graduates, but there are rules and regulations.
-The New Jersey Presidents’ Council approved the Comprehensive State-wide Transfer Agreement to provide for the implementation of the law.
+The New Jersey Presidents’ Council approved the NJ Comprehensive Statewide Transfer Agreement to provide for the implementation of the law.

 The law applies to AA and AS (transfer) degree programs, not to AFA (transfer) or AAS (career) programs.